 This course is ideal for health professionals, graduates in relevant disciplines, policy makers, those who work in governmental and non-governmental organisations, and anyone wishing to develop advanced, interdisciplinary understanding of research methods in the social and health sciences.
 Teaching focuses on cutting-edge research methods in the social sciences applied to health, medicine and public policy.
 It equips students with the analytical skills they require to carry out their own research, or to commission research in the fields of health and medicine from a social science perspective.
 Graduates from this course will be able to work on areas that require knowledge of research methods, including many areas of health policy, governmental and non-governmental agencies, and academic and applied research at universities and research institutions.

 A rich departmental programme of guest speakers, research seminars, workshops, reading groups and visiting researchers enhances students’ learning experience.
 Alumni consistently comment on how the department has prepared them to embark on new careers or advance their existing positions by providing them with the skills and expertise to evaluate, conduct and commission research.

 Prior training in quantitative or qualitative methods is not required.
 The course can be studied over six months on a full-time basis, or over 18 months part-time.

 Per 15 credit module you can typically expect to have 15 hours worth of lectures, seminars and feedback, and 135 hours worth of self-study.

 Typically, 1 credit equates to 10 hours of work.

 The department assesses students on a combination of reports, workbooks and problem set.
-The nature of assessment varies by module and may include examinations.
+The nature of assessment varies by module.

 The study time and assessment methods detailed above are typical and give you a good indication of what to expect.
 However, they may change if the course modules change.